rowatt/sitepush/readme.txt

 == Upgrade Notice ==

 = 0.4 =
 SitePush no longer depends on rsync to push files, and allows you to define custom groups of DB tables to push.
+Many bugfixes and improved error reporting.

 = 0.3 =
 Initial public alpha release